Johan Cruyff: Win-with-style philosophy

-Cruyff's favourite world XI
+Cruyff's favourite World XI

 In his posthumously released autobiography My Turn: The Autobiography, Cruyff reveals his dream all-time XI in his favourite 3–4–3/4–3–3 formation.
 Cruyff's side (in the 3–4–3 diamond formation) reads as follows: Lev Yashin (goalkeeper); Ruud Krol (full back/wing-back), Franz Beckenbauer (central defender/libero), Carlos Alberto (full-back/wing-back); Pep Guardiola (holding midfielder/midfield anchor), Bobby Charlton, Alfredo Di Stéfano, Diego Maradona (playmaker/attacking midfielder/second striker); Piet Keizer (winger), Garrincha (winger), and Pelé (centre-forward/striker).
 For humility, Cruyff did not put himself in there, but there is a spot for his pupil, Pep Guardiola and his former teammates, Ruud Krol and Piet Keizer.
-It's a typically attacking line-up but Cruyff explains the selection in detail.
-"For the ideal squad, I also try and find a formula in which talent is used to the maximum in every case", notes Cruyff.
+It is a typically attacking line-up but Cruyff explains the selection in detail.
+"For the ideal squad, I also try and find a formula in which talent is used to the maximum in every case", he notes.
 "The qualities of one player have to complement the qualities of another."